saltict/availproject.github.io/docs/operate/node/0030-full-node-docker.md

 id: docker
 title: How to Run a Full Node with Docker
 sidebar_label: Using Docker
-description: "This step-by-step guide will walk you through the process of setting up and running an Avail full node using Docker."
+description: 'This step-by-step guide will walk you through the process of setting up and running an Avail full node using Docker.'
 keywords:
   - docs
   - avail